shaonsina/sina-extension-for-elementor/readme.txt

 11. [Facebook Feed](https://sinaextra.com/sina-extension/facebook-feed): Show your facebook feed into your web page(s).
 12. [Fancy Text](https://sinaextra.com/sina-extension/fancy-text): Use animated text with 45+ animation effects.
 13. [Flip Box](https://sinaextra.com/sina-extension/flip-box): Show animated Flip Box to highlight any content on your web page.
-14. [Google Map](https://sinaextra.com/sina-extension/google-map): Add Google map with API key into the web page.
+14. [Google Map](https://sinaextra.com/sina-extension/google-map): Add a colorful Google map into your web page.
+We have added 20+ custom colors for the map.
 15. [Image Differ](https://sinaextra.com/sina-extension/image-differ): Compare two images for seeing the difference between before and after.
 Also you can use vertical & horizontal orientation.
 16. [Login Form](https://sinaextra.com/sina-extension/login-form): Add an attractive & custom login form anywhere into your web page.
 17. [MailChimp](https://sinaextra.com/sina-extension/mailchimp): Add MailChimp form for subscribing the users.